-One study shows that product appeal, including flavoring, is likely to encourage smokers to try to use e-cigarettes to guit or switch completely.
-But, because the youth e-cigarette epidemic in the U.S. and the youth appeal of flavored e-cigarettes go hand in hand, Truth Initiative strongly supports removing flavored e-cigarettes from the market, pending an FDA review.
-Given what we now know about how dramatically flavors influence youth e-cigarette use, the burden should be high.
-We support a permanent ban on flavors unless a manufacturer can demonstrate three things to the FDA: 1) that a particular flavor helps current tobacco users to stop smoking, 2) it will not lead non-tobacco users (such as youth) to start, and 3) it does not increase the risk of harm from using the product.
+Because the youth e-cigarette epidemic in the United States and the youth appeal of flavored e-cigarettes go hand in hand, Truth Initiative strongly supports removing all flavored e-cigarettes from the market, regardless of device type.
+At a minimum, an e-cigarette manufacturer must show that the flavor itself is safe, helps smokers switch completely from combustible cigarettes, and does not attract youth before a product is allowed on the market.
 In addition to flavor restrictions, Truth Initiative supports strong regulations to keep all tobacco products, including e-cigarettes, away from youth.
-(See "Action Needed" on p.
-1 for more information.)
+(See "Action Needed" on page 1 for more information.)